bakpakin/Fennel/tutorial.md

 you're trying compile code that uses a global which the Fennel compiler doesn't know about.
 Most of the time, this is due to a coding mistake.
 However, in some cases you may get this error with a legitimate global reference.
-If this happens, it may be due to a bug in the compiler, or it may be an inherent limitation of Fennel's strategy.
+If this happens, it may be due to an inherent limitation of Fennel's strategy.
 You can use `_G.myglobal` to refer to it in a way that works around this check.

 ## Gotchas